-Pushing the ISO beyond 3200 will introduce a lot of noise and the low light performance of this camera is not great.
+Pushing the ISO beyond 3200 will introduce a lot of noise and the low-light performance of this camera is not great.

-The built-in simulations and colours are great, this is probably one of the strongest features of this camera, especially if you shoot as I do, JPEG only, manual mode, and using back-button focusing.
+The built-in simulations and colours are great, this is probably one of the strongest features of this camera, especially if you shoot as I do, JPEG only, in manual mode, and using back-button focusing.